linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 05 Risk Management/Chapter 24 Managing Risk with Derivatives.md

 1. How have prime rates and CD rates changed since 2020, as reported in Figure 23-1?
 2. Calculate the spread between the prime rate and CD rate since 2020.
 How has the spread changed over the last several years?

-chapter

-# 24
+# Chapter 24

-OUTLINE
+## Outline

-Derivative Securities Used to Manage Risk: Chapter Overview
+- Derivative Securities Used to Manage Risk: Chapter Overview

-Forward and Futures Contracts
+- Forward and Futures Contracts

-Hedging with Forward Contracts
+- Hedging with Forward Contracts

-Hedging with Futures Contracts
+- Hedging with Futures Contracts

-Options
+- Options

-Basic Features of Options
+- Basic Features of Options

-Actual Interest Rate Options
+- Actual Interest Rate Options

-Hedging with Options
+- Hedging with Options

-Caps, Floors, and Collars
+- Caps, Floors, and Collars

-Risks Associated with Futures, Forwards, and Options
+- Risks Associated with Futures, Forwards, and Options

-Swaps
+- Swaps

-Hedging with Interest Rate Swaps
+- Hedging with Interest Rate Swaps

-Hedging with Currency Swaps
+- Hedging with Currency Swaps

-Credit Swaps
+- Credit Swaps

-Credit Risk Concerns with Swaps
+- Credit Risk Concerns with Swaps

-Comparison of Hedging Methods
+- Comparison of Hedging Methods

-Writing versus Buying Options
+- Writing versus Buying Options

-Futures versus Options Hedging
+- Futures versus Options Hedging

-Swaps versus Forwards, Futures, and Options
+- Swaps versus Forwards, Futures, and Options

-Appendix 24A: Hedging with Futures Contracts
+- Appendix 24A: Hedging with Futures Contracts

-Appendix 24B: Hedging with Options
+- Appendix 24B: Hedging with Options

-Appendix 24C: Hedging with Caps, Floors, and Collars
+- Appendix 24C: Hedging with Caps, Floors, and Collars

-(Appendixes 24A-24C available through Connect or your course instructor)
+- (Appendixes 24A-24C available through Connect or your course instructor)

 # Managing Risk off the Balance Sheet with Derivative Securities

 # Learning Goals

-LG 24-1 Know how risk can be hedged with forward contracts.
+- LG 24-1 Know how risk can be hedged with forward contracts.

-LG 24-2 Know how risk can be hedged with futures contracts.
+- LG 24-2 Know how risk can be hedged with futures contracts.

-LG 24-3 Distinguish a microhedge from a macrohedge.
+- LG 24-3 Distinguish a microhedge from a macrohedge.

-LG 24-4 Know how risk can be hedged with option contracts.
+- LG 24-4 Know how risk can be hedged with option contracts.

-LG 24-5 Know how risk can be hedged with swap contracts.
+- LG 24-5 Know how risk can be hedged with swap contracts.

-LG 24-6 Understand how the different hedging methods compare.
+- LG 24-6 Understand how the different hedging methods compare.

 # DERIVATIVE SECURITIES USED TO MANAGE RISK: CHAPTER OVERVIEW